Crazy quilt stitch along Tumbling Block 18

 Tumbling block 18 dark diamond 2

 For the edge of piece 5, I first covered it with hand-dyed lace.
-Here, I worked straight stitches on both sides topped with beads or topped them with blue flower novelty beads.
+Then, I worked straight stitches on both sides topped with beads or topped them with blue flower novelty beads.
 Down the center using 7mm hand-dyed silk ribbon I worked a line of Fargo roses

 Tumbling block 18 dark diamond 1

 This small detail along the edge of patch 6 is covered with a dark ribbon.
-Along the edge of the ribbon I used Alternating Buttonhole Stitch worked in a hand-dyed cotton Perle #5 thread.
+Then, along the edge of the ribbon I used Alternating Buttonhole Stitch worked in a hand-dyed cotton Perle #5 thread.
 I then added Cast-on stitch to the arms before adding two straight stitches to the base and a seed bead to the middle of each flower.

 Tumbling block 18 dark diamond 3